ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 ### Blocked for SPAM

-Once an IP is blocked for SPAM, an email will be sent to your account containing the following information like the example below:
+Once an IP is blocked for SPAM, an email will be sent to your account containing information like the example below:

 >
 > Dear Customer,
 >
-> Our anti-spam protection layer has detected that your IP 111.111.111.111 is sending spam.
+> Our anti-spam protection layer has detected that your IP 122.122.122.123 is sending spam.
 >
 > In order to protect our network, we have blocked the port 25 of your server, at the network level.